Learn something new every day More Info... by email

 The best electrodes are made from the purest samples of zinc and copper.
 A simple battery may be made using the copper in a penny and the zinc coating a galvanized nail, but the metal will be impure and relatively inefficient, resulting in lower current.
 Pure copper can be found in the form of household electrical wire.
 Typically, 18-gauge wire is the smallest size that provides the necessary stiffness to pierce the skin of the lemon.
 Strips of pure zinc can be purchased from scientific supply catalogs, and rolls of zinc roof flashing can be purchased from many hardware stores.

 To maximize the potential of a lemon battery, roll the fruit gently on a smooth work surface to crush the pulp inside without breaking the skin.
 This will release more juice and improve the efficiency of the battery.
 Place the zinc and copper electrodes on the same side of the lemon, but far enough away from one another that there is no danger of the two metals touching and creating a short circuit.
 For best results, leave the electrodes in place overnight before wiring the batteries to anything, to give the juice time to penetrate any irregularities in the surfaces of the electrodes.
-Lightly sanding the ends of the electrodes can increase their available surface area, making them more efficient conductors.
+Lightly sanding the ends of the electrodes can increase their available surface area, making them more efficient conductors for the lemon battery.

 In order to produce enough electricity to light even a small LED, a lemon battery cell must be created.
 To do this, line up four to six lemons and connect the electrodes of each one to those of the next fruit in line, copper to copper and zinc to zinc.
 Connect the copper electrode of the last lemon in line to the negative terminal of a small light bulb or LED, and connect the zinc electrode to the positive terminal.
 Be sure and do this right before displaying the battery, as the lemons will only provide power for a limited time.